university-of-york/uoy-design-patterns/readme.md

 There is a standardised way to name branches using slash syntax (taken from http://www.guyroutledge.co.uk/blog/git-branch-naming-conventions/).
 Our categories (so far) are:

-* `component/` - for new components, or updates to existing ones
+* `component/` - new components, or updates to existing ones
-* `module/` - for new Javascript modules, or updates to existing ones
+* `module/` - new Javascript modules, or updates to existing ones
+* `feature` - adding new features to the build process
-* `fix/` - for changes that are to fix bugs, whether layout, Javascript or anything else.
+* `fix/` - changes that are to fix bugs, whether layout, Javascript or anything else.

 So for a new component you would use `component/component-name`, for new JS modules use `module/module-name`, and so on.